 Some researchers compare the effects of fasting to exercise.
 Just like a tough workout stresses your muscles in a good way, fasting challenges your cells to get stronger and more efficient.
 Cells under mild fasting stress start repairing themselves, which includes cleaning out damaged parts, a process known as autophagy.
 This process has been documented in both animal and human studies.

-Why IF Is Popular:
+Why IF Is Popular

 - No complicated meal plans or food restrictions